ShreyansuPanda/Leukemia-Cell-Classification-using-NVIDIA-Jetson-Nano/readme.md

 - [Leukemia Classification Dataset 1](https://www.kaggle.com/datasets/hamzairfan503/leukemia-classification-dataset/data)
 - [Leukemia Classification Dataset 2](https://www.kaggle.com/datasets/andrewmvd/leukemia-classification/discussion/293071)

-The datasets consist of labeled images, enabling the model to learn to classify leukemia cells from normal ones.
+The datasets consist of labelled images, enabling the model to learn to classify leukaemia cells from normal ones.

 ## Goal
-The primary goal of this project is to **improve accuracy** in classifying leukemia cells to enhance early detection and diagnostic processes.
+The primary goal of this project is to **improve accuracy** in classifying leukaemia cells to enhance early detection and diagnostic processes.

 ## Accessories & Resources:
 - Jetson Developer Kit